The Top 9 Russian Social Networks

-Facebook, Twitter, Instagram, and YouTube dominate the social media world in most countries, but Russia (and some surrounding areas such as Kazakstan and Ukraine) often prefer regional replacements for these platforms.
+Facebook, Twitter, Instagram, and YouTube dominate the social media world in most countries, but Russia (and some surrounding areas such as Kazakhstan and Ukraine) often prefer regional replacements for these platforms.

-This difference in social media use is of huge importance for brands who use social media sites for advertising, as it can completely change a marketing strategy that is used in other parts of the world.
-That aside, it’s also just interesting to see how online communication can differ in different parts of the world!
+This difference in social media use is of huge importance for brands who utilize social media sites for advertising, as it can affect their marketing strategies.
+That aside, it’s also interesting to see how online communication can differ in different parts of the world.

-Vk (previously known as VKontakte) is by far the most popular social media platform in Russia, with over 46.6 million monthly users.
-There are a lot of interesting facts about VK, but the platform is best described as a combination between Facebook and a file sharing platform.
+The platform is best described as a combination of Facebook and a file-sharing platform.
 Much like Facebook, users have a profile and can easily search for and add other users to follow their status updates, photos, and videos.

 Along with these traditional functions, users can also upload video and audio files of any kind and share these resources with other users as well.
-In the past, this has come under scrutiny as it occasionally crossed legal boundaries – however, recent reports indicate that VK is now working with major record labels to launch a subscription service that will allow for legal sharing of these files.
+In the past, this has come under scrutiny as it occasionally crossed legal boundaries.
+However, users must now comply with copyright laws when uploading any content.

-While VK may be most popular with younger users (ages 18-34), older social media users generally prefer the social media site OK (originally Odnoklassniki – “classmates”).
-OK.ru has over 31.5 million viewers a month, with the majority (69%) being women.
+While VK may be most popular with younger users (aged 18-34), older social media users generally prefer the social media site OK (originally Odnoklassniki, meaning “classmates”).
+OK.ru has over 71 million users.

+Wondering what is OK.ru?
 Much like VK, OK allows users to create a profile, search for friends, and share status updates and images.
 The focus of OK is reconnecting with classmates and friends that users may have lost touch with over the years, so the search parameters are quite detailed.
-As well, the site offers a feature that tells you who has been visiting your profile (whether or not you are their friend) – to view others’ profiles without leaving a trail you have to pay to enable “Invisible mode.”

 3. Moi Mir

-Perhaps the best well-known equivalent to Russia’s Moi Mir is Google+.
-Much like Google+, Moi Mir (“My World”) is an extension of the Internet/e-mail provider mail.ru (which also owns both OK and VK) and has perhaps struggled to find its unique niche in the broader social media scene.
+Moi Mir (“My World”) is another site like VK.
+It’s an extension of the internet/e-mail provider mail.ru (which also owns both OK and VK) and has struggled to find its unique niche in the broader social media scene.

-Even though Facebook isn’t the most popular social media site in Russia, its popularity has definitely begun to spread – it now receives over 21.6 million Russian visitors each month.
-This isn’t necessarily surprising, as Facebook is constantly changing its platform to better align with its perceived users’ needs.
+Even though Facebook isn’t the most popular social media site in Russia, its popularity has definitely begun to spread, and it now boasts over 50 million users.
+This isn’t surprising, as Facebook is constantly changing its platform to better align with its perceived users’ needs.

-What’s interesting is that analysts suggest part of the reason Facebook is becoming more popular in Russia is because of business conversations – this report suggests that over 30% of business-related discussions in Russia take place on Facebook.
+What’s interesting is that analysts suggest that part of the reason Facebook is becoming more popular in Russia is because of business conversations.
+Reports suggest that in 2015, over 30 percent of business-related discussions in Russia took place on Facebook.

-Livejournal is a blogging platform that has been around since 1999, but has since generally fallen into disuse in most of the world.
-This trend is far from true in Russia, however, where over 15.1 million users visit Livejournal each month – over half of the site’s total traffic.
+LiveJournal is a blogging platform that has been around since 1999, but has since generally fallen into disuse in most of the world.
+This trend is far from true in Russia, however, where Russian users account for about half of the site’s total traffic.

-Rutube is essentially Russia’s answer to YouTube—a social media platform centred on video sharing for content of all types.
+Rutube is essentially Russia’s answer to YouTube—a social media platform centered on video-sharing content of all types.

-The final social media platform on this list, Instagram has become hugely popular in the last few years and its popularity in Russia is no exception.
-Instagram is rapidly moving up the social media ranks in Russia, and currently has 12.3 million monthly users (77% of whom are younger females).
+Instagram has become hugely popular in the last few years and its popularity in Russia is no exception.
+Instagram is rapidly moving up the social media ranks in Russia, and currently has 40 million users (58 percent of whom are female).

-This shift in popularity is thanks in large part to cross-posting between Instagram and other platforms, where users will use Instagram’s great photo editing tools to enhance and caption a photo, and then post it both to Instagram and to other popular social media websites.
+This shift in popularity is thanks in large part to cross-posting between Instagram and other platforms, where users can use great Instagram tools that most people don’t know about to enhance and caption a photo.
+From there, they can post it both to Instagram and to other popular social media websites.